Hosta spp.

 Hostas typically grow via underground rhizomes, though some species have fibrous roots.

-Regardless, all of them can be propagated by division, or you can purchase transplants or bare root plants.
-Some can even be grown from seed.
+All of them can be propagated by division, or you can purchase transplants or bare root plants.

 The best time to plant is in the spring or fall.